AJMitev/FileTypeChecker/README.md

 ## What types of file are supported?

-Currently FileTypeChecker is able to identify 22 different types but also you are able to register your own types.
+FileTypeChecker is able to identify different types but also you are able to register your own types.
 For more information please visit our [wiki page](https://github.com/AJMitev/FileTypeChecker/wiki/What-types-of-file-are-supported%3F)

 ## Credits